MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-overview.md

 In this article, you learn how to replicate an Amazon Elastic Kubernetes Service (EKS) web application with AWS Web Application Firewall (WAF) using [Azure Web Application Firewall (WAF)][azure-waf] and [Azure Application Gateway][azure-ag] in [Azure Kubernetes Service (AKS)][aks].

-This workload demonstrates how to implement a web application firewall to protect web-based application Yelb running in Kubernetes cluster.
+This workload implements a web application firewall to protect a Yelb web-based application running in Kubernetes cluster.
 Applications rely on web application firewalls to block unwanted traffic and protect apps from common vulnerabilities.
-A centralized web application firewall helps make security management much simpler and gives better assurance to application administrators against threats or intrusions.
+A centralized web application firewall helps simplify security management and helps ensure better protection against threats or intrusions.

 For a more detailed understanding of the AWS workload, see [Protecting your Amazon EKS web apps with AWS WAF][eks-aws-waf].

 ## Deployment process